 Byerly Park, a 93-acre multi-use recreation complex developed to improve to the quality of life for residents of Hartsville and the surrounding areas, is one of the finest sports facilities in the Southeast.
 The result of numerous land gifts to the City of Hartsville, the park is named for the Byerly Foundation, a longtime donor to the facility.

 Byerly Park offers year-round activities for both youth and adult athletes.
-Venues such as soccer, softball, baseball, football, basketball, volleyball, tennis, track and field and horseshoes are all inclusive within Byerly Park.
+Venues such as soccer, softball, baseball, football, basketball, volleyball, tennis and track and field are all inclusive within Byerly Park.
 Those who want to enjoy the outdoors and be healthy may use out 1.2 mile lighted walking trail, the Terrence J. Herrington Track or the fitness center in the Coach T.B.
 Thomas Sports Center.
-In addition, Byerly Park has two playgrounds for our future athletes to play on and be a part of the action located in the heart of Byerly Park between the Tennis Courts and the Track.
+In addition, Byerly Park has a handicapable playground for our future athletes to play on and be a part of the action located in the heart of Byerly Park between the Tennis Courts and the Track.

 - 6 soccer fields